Look Before You Fuse: 2D-Guided Cross-Modal Alignment for Robust 3D Detection: Experiments

 \subsection{Ablation Study}

-We adopt BEVFusion-PKU \cite{liang2022bevfusion} as baseline to evaluate our proposed modules.
-As shown in Table \ref{tab:ablation_final}, each module individually improves performance.
+We adopt BEVFusion-PKU \cite{liang2022bevfusion} as baseline to evaluate our proposed modules on nuscenes dataset.
+As shown in \cref{tab:ablation_final}, each module individually improves performance.
 Our DAGF module relies on PGDC; for the DAGF-only ablation, we modified it to use the original depth map directly.
 The results reveal a strong synergistic effect between PGDC and DAGF, where their combined gain exceeds the sum of their individual contributions.
+For more specific lantency analysis, please refer to Appendix C.

-To further analyse component contributions, Table \ref{tab:granular_ablation} presents a granular ablation.
+To further analyze component contributions, \cref{tab:granular_ablation} presents a granular ablation.
 We incrementally test PGDC's functions, the Depth Align Module (DAM) and the Feature Enhance Module (FEM), and DAGF's representations ($D_{\text{dense}}$ and $G_{\text{dense}}$).
 The results show DAM provides the most significant initial boost.
 FEM offers a further gain, followed by the dense depth representation.
 Finally, the gradient representation pushes the model to its peak performance.

-Finally, to isolate the impact of 2D detector accuracy, Table \ref{tab:2d_quality_ablation} shows an ablation study on 2D prior quality.
-We compare scenarios with no priors, noisy priors, realistic priors (YOLOv9), and perfect ground truth priors.
-The noisy condition refers to the YOLOv9 detection results with a synthetically introduced 10\% false negative rate (missed detections) and a 10\% false positive rate (incorrect detections).The results demonstrate that performance scales with the quality of the 2D priors, and our method with a realistic detector nearly closes the gap to the ceiling set by perfect information.
-For more ablation results about hyperparameters, please refer to the Appendix.
+Finally, to isolate the impact of 2D detector accuracy, \cref{tab:2d_quality_ablation} shows an ablation study on 2D prior quality and \cref{tab:worst_case_ablation} gives a deeper insight on how 2D priors affect specific PGDC modules.
+The results demonstrate that while performance generally scales with the quality of the 2D priors, our method is notably robust.
+Even with completely random priors, the model's performance is not significantly harmed.
+Furthermore, using a coarse prior that covers the full image still brings an improvement over using no prior at all.
+The system maintains structural accuracy even when faulty 2D priors cause the PGDC to falsely over-smooth the correct depth.
+This is because after the DAGF module removes the incorrectly smoothed points, refilling the boundary regions accurately preserves the point cloud's structure.